Patterns

 Configuring a slot section in the property panel of a component pattern

-When a component pattern is used on a composition that contains a slot section then it will show up in the structure panel at the location where the slot section was placed.
-In the preview panel also a placeholder will be shown for empty slot sections.
-You can insert any allowed component into the slot section by clicking on the "+" icon in the slot section or on the placeholder.
+When using a component or composition pattern with a slot section, the slot section will appear in the structure panel where it was placed.
+In the preview panel, a placeholder will be shown for empty slot sections.
+To insert a component into the slot section, click on the "+" icon in the slot section or on the placeholder.

 patterns-slot-section-usage